scmacdon/AWSBlog/README.md

 ## Create the HTML files

-Under the resource folder, create a **templates** folder and then create the following HTML files.
+Under the resource folder, create a **templates** folder, and then create the following HTML files:

 + **greeting.html**
 + **result.html**

-The following illustration shows these files.
+The following figure shows these files.

 ![AWS Tracking Application](images/greet7.png)

 The **greeting.html** file is the form that lets a user submit data to the **GreetingController**.
 This form uses Spring Thymeleaf, which is Java template technology and can be used in Spring Boot applications.
 A benefit of using Spring Thymeleaf is you can submit form data as objects to Spring Controllers.
 For more information, see https://www.thymeleaf.org/.

 The **result.html** file is used as a view returned by the controller after the user submits the data.
 In this example, it displays the **Id** value and the message.
 By the time the view is displayed, the data is already persisted in the DynamoDB table.